StanForever/awesome-websites/README.md

 * [https://devhints.io](https://devhints.io/) : A modest collection of cheatsheets for almost everything.
 * [https://www.deadmansswitch.net](https://www.deadmansswitch.net/) : Have emails sent when you die.
 * [https://dnschecker.org](https://dnschecker.org/) : DNS Checker provides free dns lookup service for checking domain name server records against a randomly selected list of DNS servers in different corners of the world.
 Do a quick look up for any domain name and check DNS data collected from all location for confirming that website is completely propagated or not worldwide.
+* [https://www.diffchecker.com](https://www.diffchecker.com/) : Diffchecker is a diff tool to compare text differences between two text files.
+Enter the contents of two files and click Find Difference.
+* [https://downdetector.in](https://downdetector.in/) : Downdetector offers a realtime overview of status information and outages for all kinds of services including (but not limited to) internet providers, mobile providers, airlines, public transport and online services.
+* [https://www.donkeycar.com](https://www.donkeycar.com/) : Donkey is an open source project powered by volunteers with a shared interest to build their own self driving cars.
+* [https://darkmodelist.com](https://darkmodelist.com/) : A list of 92 apps that support Dark Mode.
+* [https://dockerswarm.rocks](https://dockerswarm.rocks/) : Docker Swarm mode rocks!
+Ideas, tools and recipes.
+Get a production-ready, distributed, HTTPS served, cluster in minutes, not weeks.
+* [https://www.dbdesigner.net](https://www.dbdesigner.net/) : Design your database schema without writing SQL.
+* [http://deathdate.info](http://deathdate.info/s/death) : Please fill out this form, don't be afraid to share your data - it's necessary only for your Death Date calculations, the only thing you should be concerned about is the time you have left...

 ## E :
 * [https://explainshell.com](https://explainshell.com/) : Write down a command-line to see the help text that matches each argument. :shell: